johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 #### Tailwind Configuration

-Within `Elements.token.ts` the site builder will find Element tokens that utilize addClasses() to add class names, usually these are utility-first Tailwind classes but regular css classes can be added as well.
-The starter kit offers default Tailwind classes but site builder may have to provide addition definitions, such as custom colors.
+Within `Elements.token.ts` the site builder will find Element tokens that utilize `addClasses()` to add class names, usually these are utility-first Tailwind classes but regular css classes can be added as well.
+The starter kit offers default Tailwind classes but site builder may have to provide additional definitions, such as custom colors.
 For more information on doing this, read [Tailwind with Bodiless](./TailwindGuide.md)